 Constulose; Enulose; Generlac; Kristalose

-- It is used to treat or prevent changes in thinking caused by very bad liver disease.
+- It is used to treat or prevent certain brain or mental problems caused by liver disease.

-- If you are on a low-galactose or lactose-free diet.
+- If your child is on a low-galactose or lactose-free diet.

 - Signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.